 How to Set Your Holiday Dinner Table: A Guide to Getting It Right

-After three long years of building, we were finally moving into our new home and I couldn’t wait for our very first dinner party.
-Thanks to our wedding registry we had everything we needed.
+Back in 2015, after three long years of building, we had finally moved into our new home, and I could not wait to host our very first dinner party.
+Thanks to our wedding registry, we had everything we needed.
 Plenty of beautiful wine glasses, three sets of chic dishware, and we scored a few months earlier when we found a 200-piece antique gold flatware set at the Rose Bowl Flea Market.
-While unpacking and dreaming of hosting twenty-person dinners, it dawned on me.
-I had zero idea how to properly set a dinner table.
-Sure, I did it a million times as a kid, but in terms of table setting etiquette, I was clueless!
+While unpacking and dreaming of beautifully laid out dinners with my family, it dawned on me.
+I had zero ideas on how to set a dinner table properly.
+Sure, I did it a million times as a kid, but I was clueless in terms of table setting etiquette!
 I Amazon Primed myself a book ASAP.

-Now that I’m a mama, I know that nobody has time to read an entire book about setting a table.
+Now that I’m a mama, I know that nobody has time to read an entire book about setting the table.
 So I teamed up with Erin from White Fig Designs to help walk us through how to set a holiday dinner table.
-Erin has been a part of so many of my family’s most special celebrations; while she’s known for her stunning floral arrangements, she’s also one of my go-tos when it comes to setting up the vibe.
-If you’re in the L.A. area, you should sign up for her workshops, but if you’re not in L.A., you can still get Erin’s tips, tricks, and inspo by following White Fig Designs on Instagram.
+Erin has been a part of so many of my family’s most special celebrations; while she’s known for her stunning floral arrangements, she’s also one of my go-to’s when setting the vibe.

 First Thing’s First: Gather Your Supplies: